w3c/mathml/docs/accessibility.md

 ### Different Markup, Same Meaning
 In MathML, there are multiple ways to markup the same expression.
 A number of these are [equivalent characters in MathML](https://www.w3.org/TR/MathML3/chapter7.html#chars.anomalous) and include characters as common as U+002D [HYPHEN-MINUS] and U+2212 [MINUS SIGN].

 In addition to character equivalents, some notations can be marked up in different ways.
-A common issue is that MathML says that an `mrow` is not required for some elements that take one or more children](https://www.w3.org/TR/MathML3/chapter3.html#presm.inferredmrow).
+A common issue is that MathML says that [an `mrow` is not required for some elements that take one or more children](https://www.w3.org/TR/MathML3/chapter3.html#presm.inferredmrow).
 For example $\sqrt{-1}$ can be written in either of these two forms:
 {::nomarkdown}
 <table>
 <thead><tr><th>Type of Markup</th><th>MathML</th></tr></thead>